skellis46/slipbox/improvisation and the threshold of the self.md

 In the [Dzogchen](https://en.wikipedia.org/wiki/Dzogchen) Tibetan Buddhist tradition it is _rigpa_ or pristine awareness – where there is no inside or outside and awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].

 Mipham distinguishes rigpa from _tha mal tang nyom_, 'an ordinary state of apathetic indifference', in which consciousness remains dull, blank and absorbed in the neutral ground of ordinary mind [@mipham-2018-lamp p.44]

+ there is Lutz's work on meditation as attentional expertise

+The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
+When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
+In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.

+I'm not sure I understand this idea of consciousness forgetting itself.
+I get how it takes the shape of the next appearance (say, a tingling in my hand).
+But what is the itself it is veiling itself from?
+That I identify the tingling as 'consciousness' as a 'thing'??

+- Spira here maps on to how I describe the reconstitution of the skin.
+The sense of a 'self surrounded by skin' appears and consciousness is veiled.

 > Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
 However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
 Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)